Choosing strong passwords

 Reasons for strong passwords

-- The websites you use try to harden themsleves against attack - your password is a weak pont.
+- The websites you use try to harden themsleves against attack - your password may be a weak pont.

 - What's at stake: all your files and your mail; and "identity theft" which can cause you serious and upsetting problems.